ForgeRock/forgeops/README-skaffold.md

 This will bring up AM, IDM and the idrepo (DS).
 Open https://default.iam.example.com/am in your browser.
 AM will protect IDM.
 You can access the IDM admin console at: https://default.iam.example.com/admin/

+Note: if using Chrome, you need to import the root CA. To do so:
+1. Open Chrome settings and search for "Manage Certificates"
+2. Select the "Trusted Root Certification Authorities" or "Authorities" tab and import forgeops/kustomize/env/example/secret/ca.crt

 ## Quick Start - GKE using default.iam.forgeops.com